 Furthermore, since the establishment of the Al Etihad Credit Bureau (AECB), lenders can have access to credit reports of borrowers.
 This way they can take decisions on loan applications by accessing the credit history of a customer.3

 Flat or reducing rate

 Lenders will commonly quote borrowers a flat or reducing rate.
 It is vital you understand the difference before applying.
 A flat rate is calculated on the principal amount with equal instalments payable across the loan duration.
 On the other hand, a reducing rate interest is charged on the outstanding balance.

 When applying for a loan, find out which rate you are being quoted and if it’s a good investment decision before signing the dotted line.

 When taking out a mortgage, be sure to weigh the options of financing, which are based on fixed or variable-rates.

 Simply put, banks determine the rate of interest from the EIBOR (Emirates Interbank Offered Rate) stipulated by the UAE Central Bank.
 It is the interest rate charged on the funds borrowed by one bank from another.

 A fixed-rate mortgage is based on a decided rate of interest, which remains constant over a number of years.
 This type of loan protects the borrower from sudden increases in monthly mortgage payments when EIBOR rates increase and, similarly, will not go down should it decrease.

 For variable-rate mortgages, the interest differs over time based on market changes.
 If your lender is charging you a variable rate, chances are that your repayment amounts will vary as per the EIBOR.
-In this scenario monthly installments are revised on a regular basis and monthly installments could increase or decrease, as a result.
+In this scenario, monthly instalments are revised on a regular basis and monthly instalments could increase or decrease, as a result.